How long can a home renovation take?

-On average, a home renovation takes between 4 to 8 months but if your fully renovating then chances are it will take anywhere from 7 months or more to complete.
+On average, a home renovation project takes between 4 to 8 months but if you’re totally renovating the whole house then chances are it will take anywhere from 7 months or more to complete.
 Now before you get discouraged by this number, remember this is from the beginning to the end of the project.
-On average the actual “build” time is less (6-8 weeks)
+On average the actual ‘build’ time is less, often around 6 to 8 weeks.

-I can hear you ask – but what else needs to be done?
-Well before those 70’s kitchen cupboards are demolished you need to do a few things first to make sure the renovation goes according to plan.
+I can hear you ask - what else needs to be done?
+Well before those ’70s kitchen cupboards are demolished you need to do a few things first to make sure the renovation goes smoothly and according to plan.

-Research – 2 weeks to 2 months or more.
+Renovation research - 2 weeks to 2 months or more

-This is when you have first decided that you want to renovate and you begin to look around at different styles.
-You check out pinterest and other social medias to get ideas and inspiration so you can make your house perfect.
-Always print out or save the images of your ideas as it will really help with the next stage.
+This is when you have first decided that you want to renovate and you begin to look around at different styles, home designs, and gather decor ideas.
+You may search through online resources such as Pinterest and other home decor sites to gather ideas and inspiration to create the perfect look and feel for your house refresh.
+Our home remodelling specialists recommend printing out or saving all the images and ideas as it will really help during the planning stage.

-Planning – 2 months to 6 months or more.
+Reno project planning – 2 to 6 months or more

-This stage can take the most time as this is when you start to get the approval from the relevant authorities, working out a timeline, ordering trades and materials.
-There is a lot of organisation to this stage and it can be the most vital stage in the whole renovation.
-If something is not coordinated properly then the whole project can be delayed or even cancelled.
+There is a lot of organisation to get done during this stage, it can be the most vital time in the whole renovation.
+If something is not coordinated properly during the pre-renovation phase the whole project can run into unexpected delays or, worst case scenario, even cancelled.

-The Build – As above 4 weeks to 6 weeks on average
+Building - 4 to 6 weeks on average

-Now this stage is where all the final sign offs by the relevant authorities takes places.
+Now this stage is where all the final inspections and sign offs by the relevant authorities takes place.
 It also takes into consideration the warranties and defect liability periods that you have with your trades and contractors.
 Some warranties can be up to 3 months so this stage can take a little longer than the other 4 stages.